The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 Cure II is an upgrade over Cure, letting you heal much more for more mana.
 Cure becomes more niche and is only used if you're low on mana.
 Regen becomes your best healing tool, restoring 1,200p  over 18s, and should be kept on the tank during dungeon trash pulls as it is worth almost double Cure IIs potency.

 Cure III becomes an upgrade over Medica with just a slightly smaller range.
 It costs more mana while having a smaller range, so Cure III shouldn't be used too much.
 Your best AoE heal becomes Medica II.
 Medica II becomes equal to Medica with one tick and stronger than Medica with two ticks.
 Medica II should be your primary AoE heal if you need to heal your party and they aren't in danger of dying.

+Aetherial Shift is a quick dash that pushes you forward, use this to avoid aoes or to reposition quickly. you can weave this between your stone/glare spells

 At level 50, you get Benediction, and this should be used proactively, letting tanks get low during trash pulls and instantly healing them to full.
 Using Benediction as close to on cooldown as possible is the best use, and it will save you a lot of healing effort.